 - One of the easiest and most effective ways to help wildlife is to preserve the environment in which the animals live.

-- Participate in or hold your own local trash clean-up to help protect the habitats of endangered species and other wildlife.
+- Participate in or hold your own local trash clean-up to help protect the habitats of imperiled species and other wildlife.

 - Reduce, reuse, recycle!

 - Reduce: Manufacturing consumer products uses energy and natural resources, and creates waste and pollution.
-The less we consume, the fewer natural resources needed and waste produced.
+When we consume less, we need fewer natural resources and produce less waste.
 Some waste, like plastic bags and bottles, can make its way into wildlands and oceans, with negative consequences for endangered species and other animals.
 Reduce or eliminate your use of single-use plastics, which are difficult to recycle and persist in the environment for decades.

 - Reuse: Do not throw it away if it still has a use!
-If you have unwanted books, toys, or clothes in good condition, consider giving them to charity instead of throwing them in the trash.
+If you have unwanted books, toys, clothes or other items in good condition, consider giving them to charity instead of throwing them in the trash.

 - Recycle: Avoid disposable products and products with excessive packaging or packaging that cannot easily be recycled.
-Find out what’s recyclable in your area and recycle everyday items such as aluminum cans, glass and plastic containers, and cardboard and paper products.
-Dispose of electronics and other potentially hazardous materials at municipal collection centers that will handle them properly.
+Find out what is recyclable in your area and recycle everyday items such as aluminum cans, glass and plastic containers, and cardboard and paper products.
+Dispose of electronics, batteries, and other potentially hazardous materials at municipal collection centers that will handle them properly.

 - Save energy.
 Driving less, using energy efficient vehicles and appliances, and simply turning off the lights when you leave a room reduce energy use.
-Many power plants rely on coal and other fossil fuels that damage animal habitats when they are extracted and pollute the environment and contribute to climate change when burned.
+Many power plants rely on coal and other fossil fuels that damage wildlife habitat when they are extracted, and pollute the environment and contribute to climate change when burned.
 Unplug appliances and chargers when not in use to eliminate electricity bleeding.
 You can also consider joining a community solar program or adding solar technology to your home or business.

 Be An Educated Consumer

-- Think before you buy: Learn more about consumer choices that are better for animals and the environment.
-Choose products that are energy efficient, durable, and made from sustainable sources.
-Don’t buy products that cause harm to animals and habitats, such as gas-guzzling vehicles, disposable plastics, paper products not made from recycled paper, products that contain plastic microbeads, and products made from palm oil.
-(Palm oil, unfortunately, is in a lot of processed foods and health and beauty products, but is grown in large plantations that are displacing the last remaining habitat of the orangutan.)
+- Think before you buy: Choose products that are energy efficient, durable, made from sustainable sources, and sustainably packaged.
+Avoid products that harm animals and habitats, such as gas-guzzling vehicles, disposable plastics and plastic microbeads, paper products not made from recycled paper, products grown with pesticides, and products made with palm oil.
+Also avoid products that test on animals and contain animal parts or derivatives.

-- Never buy exotic animals, particularly those who were wild-caught.
-Also shun parts and products made from wildlife, including souvenirs.
+- Never buy exotic animals, particularly those who were wild-caught, and never purchase parts and products made from wildlife, including souvenirs.

 - Support genuine efforts that keep wildlife in the wild, such as ecotourism, photo safaris, or community-based humane education programs.

-- Support proposed federal, state, or local legislation against the use of indiscriminate and inhumane steel-jaw leghold traps for commercial purposes or to manage wildlife.
-Let your legislators, as well as your state wildlife agency, know that you support a prohibition on the use of steel-jaw leghold traps in your state and across the country.
+- Support proposed federal, state, or local legislation against the use of indiscriminate and inhumane traps and snares for commercial purposes or to “manage” wildlife.
+Let your legislators, as well as your state wildlife agency, know that you support a prohibition on the use of cruel traps and snares in your state and across the country.

-- If you see a nontarget species (such as a dog, cat, bird or threatened/endangered species) caught in a trap, seek veterinary care for the animal immediately.
+- If you see a non-target species (such as a dog, cat, bird, or threatened/endangered species) caught in a trap, seek veterinary care for the animal immediately.
 Next, document and report your findings to your local humane society and AWI.
-Such information will aid our efforts to get laws passed that ban inhumane traps.
+Such information will aid our efforts to pass laws that ban inhumane traps and snares.

-- If you or someone you know hires a nuisance wildlife control business to address a wildlife conflict situation, do not allow them to use leghold traps and/or other cruel and nonselective trapping devices.
+- If you or someone you know hires a nuisance wildlife control business to address a wildlife conflict situation, do not allow them to use cruel traps or snares.
 Ask for their trapping policies in writing before you hire them.

 Help Protect Birds

-- Approximately 300 million to 1 billion birds die each year due to collisions.
-Take steps to prevent bird strikes by making windows more bird-friendly by applying visible markings on the outside.
+- Up to 1 billion birds in the United States die each year due to collisions with buildings.
+Learn how to reduce bird strikes by making windows more bird-friendly.

 - Contact your US senators and representative and urge them to help reform the Bureau of Land Management (BLM) wild horse program.

-- Write to Secretary of Interior Ryan Zinke and tell him you oppose the BLM's overzealous wild horse roundup policy.
+- Write to Secretary of Interior David Bernhardt and tell him you oppose the BLM’s overzealous wild horse roundup policy.
 The BLM admits it plans to round up far more horses than are adoptable—leaving many wild horses to remain indefinitely in long-term holding facilities.
 Urge the agency to act responsibly and stop removing these national treasures from the wild:

 Secretary of the Interior